Light Vector Dark Matter via a Magnetic Dipole Portal: Bridging Direct Detection and Fixed-Target Searches: Conclusion

-The relic abundance of DM is computed, where the DM undergoes freeze-out in the early universe.
-The annihilation processes dominantly responsible for setting the relic abundance range from dark sector only processes in the forbidden regime, to direct annihilation into SM fermions at larger portal couplings.
+The relic abundance of DM is computed, where DM undergoes freeze-out in the early universe, and relic targets are drawn.
+The annihilation processes dominantly responsible for setting the relic abundance range from dark sector only processes in the secluded regime, to direct annihilation into SM fermions at larger portal coupling.
+These relic targets are compared with the current relevant constraints coming from astrophysical, laboratory, and cosmological probes.

-Our primary focus is on processes giving rise to signatures at fixed target experiments LDMX and NA64, under this reversed mass hierarchy scenario.
+Our primary focus is on processes giving rise to signatures at fixed-target experiments LDMX and NA64, under this reversed mass hierarchy scenario.
 While on-shell invisible mediator production is kinematically forbidden, we consider: off-shell dark bremsstrahlung into DM final states, dark Higgs-strahlung into dark scalar final states, invisible vector meson decays, and visible searches through decays of the $Z'$ mediator to SM.
 We compute complementary constraints from direct detection, CMB, collider searches, and BBN.
 The dominant constraints come from DAMIC-M and PANDAX-4T via DM-electron scattering, collider and beam dump visible searches, and the CMB.
 A region of the parameter space remains unconstrained at $g_D \sim 10^{-2}$, $m_\text{DM} \gtrsim 100$ GeV.

+Beyond the specific bounds of this $SU(2)_D$ model, this work highlights a broader methodological necessity in the search for light DM: the requirement to move beyond the standard on-shell mediator paradigm.
+By rigorously quantifying the suppression of fixed-target signatures in the inverse mass hierarchy, we demonstrate that the perceived hierarchy of sensitivity between experimental frontiers is highly model-dependent.
+Our findings show that direct detection is an essential primary probe that covers critical blind spots left by accelerator experiments when DM production is off-shell.
+This study provides a template for future dark sector explorations, underscoring that a truly robust search strategy for sub-GeV DM must treat direct detection and fixed-target probes as equal partners.

 \acknowledgments A.B. would like to thank the Chalmers University of Technology, G\"oteborg, Sweden for support during the initial stages of this work, and acknowledges support from the Department of Atomic Energy, Govt. of India.
 R.C. acknowledges support from an individual research grant from the Swedish Research Council (Dnr.~2022-04299).
 R.C. and T.G. have also been funded by the Knut and Alice Wallenberg Foundation, and performed their research within the ``Light Dark Matter'' project (Dnr.
 KAW 2019.0080).